DanielleMStevens/Mining_Known_MAMPs/Methods.md

   -o: output file name
   ```

-### 6. Parse fastANI output, use to filter clonal genomes, and plot final ANI figure
+### 6. Use fastANI output to filter list and plot dataset diversity

-  The output files can be parsed for their ANI values and to be compared in respect to the MAMP eptitopes found using the R script below:
+  The output files can be parsed for their ANI values, compared in respect to the MAMP eptitopes found, and used to filter and create a final MAMP list.
+Additionally, we will create a figure showing the ANI values as a representative of a diverse dataset.

+  Using Main_script.R, run though the lines below:

     ```
     # parsing ANI values and comparing them to MAMP sequences to remove clonal genomes
-    source("./10_ANI_analysis.R")
+    source("./11_ANI_analysis.R")

+    # ANI Figure  - takes a long time to run so only run once.
+    source("./12_ANI_plots.R")

+    # finalizing MAMP list
+    source("./13_Finalize_MAMP_list_post_ANI.R")
     ```

-  To create a figure showing the ANI values as a representative of a diverse dataset, run the below R script to creates these plots:

-    ```
-    # ANI Figure
-    source("./11_ANI_plots.R")
-    ```

 ## Phylogentic tree and core gene comparison in respect to MAMPs across species and genera

 In order to plot

   ```
-  ❯ conda create -y -n gtotree -c conda-forge -c bioconda -c defaults -c astrobiomike gtotree ❯ conda activate gtotree
   ❯ printf '%s\n' "$PWD"/* >filenames.txt
   #mannually remove files from the path list (based on this file)
   ❯ GToTree -g filenames.txt -H Bacteria -n 4 -j 6 -k -T IQ-TREE